 - chemotherapy, and

 Depending upon the severity of the symptoms, respiratory support, including supplemental oxygen and even ventilator support, may be required.
 Respiratory therapists may be part of a treatment team with the goal of improving day to day function.
 Smoking cessation is an essential part of the treatment for anyone with interstitial lung disease.

 Stem Cell Treatment has been known to restore respiratory functions and improve Interstitial lung disease (ILD).
 Response to treatments varies extensively.
 Some forms of ILD may improve quickly with Stem Cell Treatment, while others may not respond at all.
 Treatment is regarded successful if it stabilizes the symptoms as well as the physiological and x-ray findings.

-Interstitial lung disease can be prevented only to the extent that its individual causes may be prevented.
+Interstitial lung disease (ILD) can be prevented only to the extent that its individual causes may be prevented.
 For example, avoidance of known environmental toxins can help prevent lung damage from these exposures.

 The lung is a complex organ with limited regenerative capacity and lung injuries are leading causes of morbidity and mortality worldwide.
 It is believed that stem cells act through the paracrine mechanism.
 Regeneration of tissue by stem cells from autologous or allogenic sources can be alternative choice for ILD, not responding to conventional therapy.
 Different studies are conducted to support that bone marrow progenitor cells contribute to repair and remodelling of lung in animal models of progressive pulmonary fibrosis.